Real effective exchange rate (index; broad definition; 64 economies) - Sweden - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In Sweden, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 98.16 (index) in July 2025, compared to 99.36 in June 2025.
-This marks a reduction of 1.21 percent.
+In Sweden, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 98.01 (index) in August 2025, compared to 98.16 in the previous month.
+This constitutes a decrease of 0.15 percent.

 Sample.
-This monthly series has 379 records.
-The series covers the period going from January 1994 to July 2025.
+This monthly series has 380 observations overall.
+The series covers the span of time extending from January 1994 to August 2025.

 History.
-Here's a glimpse of some summary statistics we computed on the entire sample: the effective exchange rate averaged 116.30; it recorded a bottom of 92.25 in September 2023; it hit a peak of 147.75 in October 1996.
+Here's a glimpse of some summary statistics computed on the entire sample: the effective exchange rate had a mean value of 116.26; it reached its minimum of 92.25 in September 2023; it recorded its maximum of 147.75 in October 1996.

 Latest values